Speaker Details

 Christopher DiPrima

-Chris DiPrima is the acting manager of airport planning at the San Francisco International Airport, where he has worked for the past nine years.
-His experience ranges from helping to craft SFO's long-term airport development plan to its lease & use agreement, and cuts across landside, terminal, and airside planning.
-He grew up in the shadow of O'Hare International Airport and took his first commercial flight at eight weeks old.
+Chris is the acting manager of airport planning at San Francisco International Airport, where he has worked for nine years.
+His expertise spans landside, terminal, and airside planning, contributing to SFO's long-term airport development plan and lease and use agreement.
+Growing up near O'Hare International Airport, aviation has always been a part of his life—he even took his first commercial flight at eight weeks old, fostering a lifelong passion for the industry.

 The US Department of Homeland Security Science and Technology Directorate is advancing aviation screening for passengers and officers by reducing wait times, meeting the needs of travelers with limited mobility and developing new concepts of operations to address the growing number of travelers.
 Changing the current checkpoint concept will have profound implications for government, airports, airlines and industry.
 We will discuss transformative and foundational research and development underway, future concepts already being explored, and the challenges and opportunities the world face transitioning research and development into reality.